-In Year 9, pupils have one double period, taking the form of a games afternoon, and a single lesson a week, when they will take part in a full and varied PE programme.
+In Year 9, pupils have one double period, taking the form of a Games afternoon, and a single lesson a week, when they will take part in a full and varied PE programme.
 The PE programme is designed to build on the pupils' knowledge learnt in Years 7 and 8, but to extend and push them.
-The pupils also complete a model of First Aid called 'The Heart-Start Programme' and build on areas such as fitness, cricket and football.
-As always, the programme is designed to offer enjoyment and encouragement to all.
+The pupils also complete a model of First Aid called 'The Heart-Start Programme', which teaches pupils emergency life-saving skills.